joergviola/plugin-oxid-k3/README.md

 Logentries gets written in log/fcobjectcodek3.log.

 On installation the attribute "K3" with oxid (k3product) get created to control the export articles.
-Just assign the attribute, the value does not matter.
+Just assign the attribute to the articles you want to export, the value does not matter.
-If no attribute is assigned, all active articles get exported.
+If no attribute is assigned, articles get exported.

+Only active and buyable articles get exported.

 ## Author
 FATCHIP GmbH | https://www.fatchip.de | support@fatchip.de